OUR GUIDING PRINCIPLES

 VF associates are required to complete online and facilitator-led training on our Code of Business Conduct during their first 30 days and sign an agreement to abide by its principles, including those related to modern slavery.
 For our associates and management who have direct responsibility for monitoring, auditing and enforcing our Global Compliance Principles, we provide additional training conducted by our staff or a third party.
 Training includes topics such as identifying child labor, involuntary or forced labor and preventing human trafficking.
 Over 4,500 associates have received training on human trafficking.

-Our relevant on-the-ground teams have also undergone two modules of capacity building training with the International Organization for Migration on forced labor indicators, the migrant worker journey and best practice guidance for responsible recruitment.
+In fiscal year 2022, our relevant on-the-ground teams also completed two modules of capacity building training with the IOM regarding forced labor indicators, the migrant worker journey and best practice guidance for responsible recruitment.